Hanging Out in Hong Kong

 New Cameras from Fujifilm

-Fuji had a number of announcements.
-The improvements to the Fujifilm X100F look encouraging and at $1,700.00, the camera is way more reasonable although the price has gone up compared to the outgoing model.
+Fuji had several announcements.
+The improvements to the Fujifilm X100F look encouraging, and at $ 1,700, the camera is much more reasonable, although the price has increased compared to the outgoing model.
 Of interest to me, Fujifilm also released a new XF 50mm f/2 R WR lens.
 This would fit nicely into my kit.

-Last but not least Fujifilm released a new medium format camera (large sensor).
+Last but not least, Fujifilm released a new medium-format camera (with a large sensor).
 The GFX 50S.
-This is an interesting camera and I will be watching closely as more reviews and RAW sample images trickle in.
+This is an interesting camera, and I'll be watching closely as more reviews and RAW sample images come in.

 Update.
 I have since had a chance to review the Fujifilm GFX 50R.

-I will leave you with images shot over the last week here in Hong Kong.
+I'll leave you with images taken over the last week here in Hong Kong.

 The photos in this article are made using a Fujifilm X-Pro2.
 Lenses: XF 14mm f/2.8 R - XF 35mm f/1.4 R - XF 90mm f/2 R LM WR (links to my camera and lens reviews).
 Editing was done in Lightroom.
 I have used Fujifilm film simulations for some of the photos.